rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 [Johann Tael][johann_mastodon] featuring a bespoke Vulkan-based engine in Rust.

-After almost a whole year of relative silence, they begun releasing new demos in January.
+After almost a whole year of relative silence, they have begun releasing new demos in January.
 The new demo version 8 comes with a new renderer supporting interactive, flowing water.
 Also, the simulated trees in Idu changed a lot, as they're now able to flower, in addition to dropping leaves.